March 19, 2008, anti-war protest

-March 19, 2008, being the fifth anniversary of the United States 2003 invasion of Iraq and in protest and demonstration in opposition to the war in Iraq, anti-war protests were held throughout the world including a series of autonomous actions in the United States' capitol, Washington, D.C., in London, Sydney, Australia, and the Scottish city of Glasgow with the latter three being organized by the UK-based Stop the War Coalition.
+March 19, 2008, being the fifth anniversary of the United States 2003 invasion of Iraq and in protests and demonstrations in opposition to the war in Iraq, anti-war protests were held throughout the world including a series of autonomous actions in the United States' capitol, Washington, D.C., in London, Sydney, Australia, and the Scottish city of Glasgow with the latter three being organized by the UK-based Stop the War Coalition.
 Actions included demonstrations at government buildings and landmarks, protests at military installations and student-led street blockades.
 The protests were notable, in part, for mostly replacing mass marches with civil disobedience – including religious-focused protests – and for utilizing new technologies to both coordinate actions and interface with traditional print and broadcast media.

 The 19th itself was a Wednesday so protests took place prior to, on the day of and after the actual anniversary.